Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

     Import-Module .\packages\NServiceBus.PowerShell.<4.x.x your version>\lib\net40\NServiceBus.PowerShell.dll

-and then use the cmdlet you want.
+and then use the commandlet you want.

-NOTE: there will be less feedback from the script if you run the cmdlet inside Visual Studio.
-If you get warnings it might be a good idea to run the cmdlet from a real PowerShell Console.
+NOTE: there will be less feedback from the script if you run the commandlet inside Visual Studio.
+If you get warnings it might be a good idea to run the commandlet from a real PowerShell Console.

-Or you can follow the instructions to load them into PowerShell using the Import-Module cmdlet:
+Or you can follow the instructions to load them into PowerShell using the Import-Module commandlet:

     PS> Import-Module .\NServiceBus.Powershell.dll